 Ethical Breeding Practices

-Our breeding program is founded on rigorous ethical standards, prioritising the health and well-being of our cats.
-The principles we adhere to include:
+Our breeding program is founded on stringent ethical standards, with a primary focus on the health and well-being of our cats.
+We adhere to the following principles:

-Our cats are raised in spacious, clean, and stimulating surroundings, providing ample physical space, mental enrichment, and social interaction essential for their development into healthy, well-adjusted Bengals.
+- Humane Breeding Conditions: Our cats are raised in spacious, clean, and stimulating environments that offer ample physical space, mental enrichment, and social interaction, all vital for their development into healthy, well-adjusted Bengals.

-From an early age, our kittens are carefully socialised to human contact and diverse household environments, fostering confident and well-rounded adult cats.
+- Early Socialisation: From a young age, our kittens are carefully socialised to human contact and varied household settings, promoting confident and well-rounded adult cats.

-We uphold a transparent, open-door policy for prospective owners.
-You are invited to visit our cattery, meet our cats, and observe the loving environment we maintain.
+- Transparency and Honesty: We maintain a transparent, open-door policy for prospective owners.
+You are welcome to visit our cattery, meet our cats, and observe the loving environment we cultivate.

 Key Factors to Consider When Assessing This Breeder